-After School

-Academic

-Support

-Wednesday &

-Thursday

-2:45 - 3:15 pm

-Students may stay and/or may be invited to stay for after school academic support on Wednesday's and Thursday's each week.

-Prosser & Ivy Tech Transportation Information
+After School Academic Support Wednesday & Thursday 2:45 - 3:15 pm Students may stay and/or may be invited to stay for after school academic support on Wednesday's and Thursday's each week.
+I Prosser & Ivy Tech Transportation Information Prosser Students must ride CCSC provided transportation unless they have been approved by Prosser to drive.
 7:35 AM - Depart CHS Cafeteria to go to AM Prosser.
 AM Prosser classes begin at 7:55 AM.
 11:00 AM - Return to CHS Cafeteria from AM Prosser.
 AM Prosser classes end at 10:35 AM.

-- 11:00 AM Depart CHS Cafeteria to go to PM Prosser.
-PM Prosser classes begin at 11:20 AM. - 2:20 PM Return to CHS Main Entrance from PM Prosser.
+11:00 AM - Depart CHS Cafeteria to go to PM Prosser.
+PM Prosser classes begin at 11:20 AM.
+2:20 PM - Return to CHS Main Entrance from PM Prosser.
 PM Prosser classes end at 2:00 PM.
 Cosmetology ends later than other programs.
-Cosmetology students will need to provide their own transportation or be picked up from Prosser in the afternoon.

-Ivy Tech

-Prosser

-The bus to lvy Tech will leave at 7:35 am each morning when lvy Tech is in session.
+Cosmetology students will need to provide their own transportation or be picked up from Prosser in the afternoon. lvy Tech The bus to lvy Tech will leave at 7:35 am each morning when lvy Tech is in session.
 The bus will depart from the CHS Cafeteria.
 A more detailed schedule will be given to students before lvy Tech begins each semester.
 The schedule varies each semester based on student schedules.
 Once lvy Tech Classes begin, students will be on campus at lvy Tech.
 Until that time, students will report to CHS for their first on campus class on-time each day.
 This includes CCR.
 There will be space to work if you need to come to school at the regular time each day.